 Not all online backup services manage real-time backup — or continuous backup — very well, though.
 Carbonite and few others do thanks to clever algorithmic solutions like block-level file backups.

-With block-level backup, once a full backup of a file has occured, only the changed portion of the file is transferred going forward.
+With block-level backup, once a full backup of a file has occurred, only the changed portion of the file is transferred going forward.
 By not copying the entire file over and over every time a file changes, it saves both time and bandwidth.

 Another advantage to safeguarding your data in a cloud backup repository as opposed to cloud storage is that backup solutions frequently feature better encryption models.
 This is partially because for cloud storage solutions to integrate with work productivity apps, they need to enable API access, which requires some level of access to your content.